Apply to SON

-Step 1: Apply to UAA If you have not done so already
+Step 1: Apply to UA if you have not done so already

 Students can be enrolled in, and take courses at, any UA campus as long as they meet the minimum prerequisites.
-The School of Nursing is housed at UAA, which is an open access public university and part of the UA system.
+The School of Nursing is housed at UAA, which is an open-access public university and part of the UA system.
 All students who apply to UAA and qualify for admission are admitted as pre-nursing majors.
-Pre-major students are considered degree seeking for Scholarships, Financial Aid, Priority Registration, and Federal Reporting purposes.
+Pre-major students are considered degree-seeking for Scholarships, Financial Aid, Priority Registration, and Federal Reporting purposes.
 They can also take courses at any UA campus as long as they meet the minimum prerequisites.

 - For Current UA students: You are able to skip this step.
 UA students do not need to submit transcripts from UAA, UAF or UAS.

-Please note: Admission as a pre-nursing major does not guarantee admission to the nursing program;
+Please note: Admission UA does not guarantee admission to the nursing program; a separate application

 Step 2: Apply to competitive Nursing Ranking by program deadline

-- Meet with a Nursing Academic Advisor to verify course completion, GPA, and required
+- Meet with a College of Health Academic Advisor to verify course completion, GPA, and

-- Only one site may be submitted per deadline
+- AAS applicants: only one site may be selected per deadline.

 - Late applications, prerequisites, and test scores will not be accepted

 Each ranking takes approximately three months from the application deadline to complete depending on the number of applicants.
-All students who apply to go through the competitive ranking process will receive an official letter from the School of Nursing to their preferred email if they submitted a digital application and their UA email if they submitted a paper application.
+All students who apply to go through the competitive ranking process will receive an official letter from the School of Nursing to their preferred email address.

-Students who were eligible for the ranking but below the competitive cut-off for the number of seats available will receive a letter stating so.
-Students who are not accepted into the program are encouraged to speak with an advisor on ways they can improve their application for the next ranking period.
+Students who were below the competitive cut-off for the number of seats available will receive a letter stating so. students who are not accepted into the program are encouraged to speak with an advisor on ways they can improve their application for the next ranking period.
 Eligible candidates will also be placed on an alternate list based on their ranking score.
 As accepted students claim or decline their seats, students on the alternate list may have an opportunity to move up and potentially still receive a seat.
 Inelgibile candidates are not able to receive the AAS reranking point the following year.